Benefits and Help

 and help.
 Your child does not need a diagnosis to claim for this help.

-Disability living allowance (DLA).
-A child aged 3 months or over is able to claim D L A for help with personal care.
+Personal Independence Payments (PIP).
+A child aged 3 months or over is able to claim PIP for help with personal care.
 There are 3 rates, Higher, middle and lower.
 Send for a claim pack to DSS, P.O.
 Box 14, Heywood, Lancs.
 OL10 2FN, or teephonel for info on 08457 123456.
 It is suggested that you obtain professional help to complete these forms, names and numbers are located in this booklet.
-If you receive middle or higher rate DLA you may be eligible for invalid care allowance.

 Blue badge scheme.
-Your child will qualify for a the blue badge parking scheme for you car, if you receive the higher component of the mobility
+Your child will qualify for a the blue badge parking scheme for you car, if you receive the enhanced component of the mobility

 allowance.
 This enables you to park more conveniently.